BenJarvus Green-Ellis

-BenJarvus Jeremy Green-Ellis (born July 2, 1985) is a former American football running back who played for the New England Patriots and Cincinnati Bengals.
+BenJarvus Jeremy Green-Ellis (born July 2, 1985) is an American former professional football player who was a running back in the National Football League (NFL) for the New England Patriots and Cincinnati Bengals.
+He played college football for the Indiana Hoosiers and Ole Miss Rebels.
 Green-Ellis was signed by the Patriots as an undrafted free agent in 2008.
-He played college football at Indiana and Mississippi.

-Because of his segmented name, Green-Ellis is nicknamed The Law Firm.
-He never lost a fumble with the Patriots.
+Because of his segmented name, Green-Ellis is nicknamed "the Law Firm".
+He never had a fumble with the Patriots.

-Early years
+Early life

 Green-Ellis was born in New Orleans, Louisiana to Latonia Green and Ronald Ellis.
 He attended St. Augustine High School in New Orleans, and was a student and a letterman in football and track for the Purple Knights athletic teams.
 He was named as an All-City selection and as an All-Metro selection, and the Clarion Herald and the New Orleans Times-Picayune named him as an All-District selection.
 Also a standout track athlete, he lettered twice in track & field, where he was an All-District selection and an All-Region selection.